Reference Signals

 Other Properties:

-All of the parameters mentioned above except
+All the parameters mentioned above except

-are directly available.
+freqMapandsymbolsare directly available.
 Here is a list of additional properties:- ls:

-parameter explained above.
+symbolsparameter explained above.
 This list contains the \(l_0\) and \(l_1\) values in the 5th column of 3GPP TS 38.211 Table 7.4.1.5.3-1 (The column titled \((\bar k, \bar l)\)).- ks:

-parameter explained above.
-This list contains the \(k_0\), \(k_1\), \(k_2\), and \(k_3\) values in the 5th column of 3GPP TS 38.211 Table 7.4.1.5.3-1 (The column titled \((\bar k, \bar l)\)).- row:
+freqMapparameter explained above.
+This list contains the \(k_0\), \(k_1\), \(k_2\), and \(k_3\) values in the 5th column of 3GPP TS 38.211 Table 7.4.1.5.3-1 (the column titled \((\bar k, \bar l)\)).- row:

-The row index of 3GPP TS 38.211 Table 7.4.1.5.3-1 corresponding to the configuration of this CSI-RS resource (The column titled “Row”).
+The row index of 3GPP TS 38.211 Table 7.4.1.5.3-1 corresponding to the configuration of this CSI-RS resource (the column titled “Row”).
 This class determines the row index using the parameters

 The

-object containing this CSI-RS resource.
+CsiRsSetobject containing this CSI-RS resource.

-Additionally you can access the
+Additionally, you can access the

 Prints the properties of this CSI-RS resource.